 If you want to use the Cricut Design Space file that I created for the base card you can click HERE to access that and add it to your projects, but my hope is that after reading this tutorial and watching the video you feel like you can create this same card base all on your own.

-If you would like to take a video conference class to learn to make this card and others, you can sign up for a session by clicking HERE.
+Would you would like to take a class to learn to make cards like this?
+You can sign up for a session by clicking HERE.

-Keep following me and join my Teach Me Cricut Design Space group on Facebook and show me how you are making cards with Cricut Design Space.
+Keep following me and join my Teach Me Cricut Design Space group on Facebook.
+Show me how you are making cards with Cricut Design Space.